-Push Off Lily features bold burgundy trumpet-shaped flowers with white tips at the ends of the stems from early to mid summer.
+Tango Passion Push Off Lily features bold burgundy trumpet-shaped flowers with white tips at the ends of the stems in early summer.
 The flowers are excellent for cutting.
 Its narrow leaves remain green in colour throughout the season.

 Landscape Attributes